tcskill/terraform-ocp-certmanager-test/README.md

 #  Certificate Manager terraform module

-Deploys cert-manager in RH OpenShift cluster.
+Deploys Jetstack cert-manager in RH OpenShift cluster.
 This will create the namespace "cert-manager" automatically and install there.

 ## Supported platforms